We all want flawless looking skin!

 - The intended treatment area should not be exposed to sunlight or tanning booth light for 14 days prior to treatment.

-- Please discontinue using any retinol products (Retin A, Renova, Differin, Tazorac), all alpha hydroxyl acid products (those containing glycolic or lactic acid), salicylic acid products and other topical acne medications such as benzoyl peroxide 1 to 2 weeks prior to your appointment if you are receiving laser hair removal on the areas where those topicals are being applied.
+- Please discontinue using any retinol products (Renova, Differin), all alpha hydroxyl acid products (those containing glycolic or lactic acid), salicylic acid products and other topical acne medications such as benzoyl peroxide 1 to 2 weeks prior to your appointment if you are receiving laser hair removal on the areas where those topicals are being applied.
 This can make your skin more susceptible to damage from the laser.

 - Please avoid antibiotics and/or any photosensitizing medications during the time of treatment.
 For patients who are on antibiotics, please allow two weeks from the last day of your medication to come in for an appointment.
 If taking any hormone stimulating or anti-depression medication, please notify our technician prior to treatment.
 Many of these medications can make you photosensitive and susceptible to damage from the lasers.